Duplicate Picture Finder

 - Preview matching pictures and their EXIF information

-- Select pictures by criteria and delete pictures that are not needed
+- Select pictures by criteria and delete or move pictures that are not needed

 - Multi threaded processing of the images